hbeale/splicedice_analysis/2025-10_intron_retention_example/2025_12_03_intron_retention_validation_data.md

 * confirm that the results are identical to those obtained by Javier

+# Results

+The results are the same as Javier's from an earlier splicedice version, confirming that the commit adding Dennis' splicedice query scripts (da045c486e314e6f7db253998d886a163172295b) does not change outputs

 # Code version

 uses commit  da045c4; the latest version